biosimulations/biosimulations/docs/users/faqs.md

 **Which simulation algorithms does BioSimulations support?**

-BioSimulations supports all simulation algorithms validated by BioSimulators.
+BioSimulations supports all simulation algorithms that are validated by BioSimulators.
 Currently, this includes over 60 algorithms.
-BioSimulations is extensible to additional simulation tools.
-The community can extend BioSimulations' capabilities by contributing simulation tools to [BioSimulators](https://biosimulators.org).
-More information, tutorials, and examples are available from BioSimulators.
+See below for contributing an additional simulation algorithm.

 **How can I contribute an additional simulation algorithm?**